Condon, Oregon

-Condon is a city in, and the seat of, Gilliam County, in the U.S. state of Oregon.
+Condon is a city in and the county seat of Gilliam County, in the U.S. state of Oregon.
 The population was 682 at the 2010 census.
 The city, with an historic main street along Oregon Route 19, is a farming and ranching community.
 The John Day River/Cottonwood Canyon State Park, the ghost town of Lonerock and the John Day Fossil Beds are all a short drive from Historic Condon.

 History

 Condon was the southern terminus of the Condon Branch of the Union Pacific Railroad.
 In 1883, a local homesteader named Potter platted the land around a spring on his property.
 The spring, which emerged from a bed of black basalt, was known to pioneer ranchers in the area as Summit Springs.
 Experiencing financial difficulty, Potter surrendered the site to the legal firm Condon and Cornish from Arlington.
 Harvey C. Condon, a member of the firm, was a nephew of Oregon geologist Thomas Condon.
 Condon and Cornish sold lots in the townsite and in 1884, resident David B. Trimble applied for a post office and became its first postmaster.
 He named the post office Condon after Harvey C. Condon.

 Condon Air Force Station was a radar station near the city that operated from 1951 to 1970.